Armadale Health Service

-Armadale Health Service is a public healthcare facility in Mount Nasura, in Perth's south-eastern suburbs.
-The campus includes Armadale Hospital, a general hospital with an emergency department with 47 patient spaces.
+Armadale Health Service is a 271-bed public healthcare facility in Mount Nasura, in Perth's south-eastern suburbs.
+The campus includes Armadale Hospital, a general hospital with an emergency department with 47 acute-care spaces.
 The campus also includes Armadale's Community Health Service, Mental Health Service, and Aged Care and Rehabilitation Service.

 The hospital is the only one in Western Australia to reserve spots for dialysis patients.